FuelLabs/sway-applications/README.md

 #### Asset Management

-- [Airdrop](./airdrop/) is a token distribution program where users are able to claim tokens given a valid merkle proof.
+- [Airdrop](./airdrop/) is an asset distribution program where users are able to claim assets given a valid merkle proof.
 - [Escrow](./escrow) is a third party that keeps an asset on behalf of multiple parties.
-- [Non-Fungible Token (NFT)](./native-assets/NFT/) is a token contract which provides unique collectibles, identified and differentiated by token IDs, where tokens contain metadata giving them distinctive characteristics.
+- [Non-Fungible Native Asset (NFT)](./native-assets/NFT/) is an asset contract which provides unique collectibles, identified and differentiated by IDs, where assets contain metadata giving them distinctive characteristics.
 - [Timelock](./timelock) is a contract which restricts the execution of a transaction to a specified time range.
-- [Token](./native-assets/token/) is a basic token contract that enables the use of Native Assets on Fuel using existing standards and libraries.
+- [Native Asset](./native-assets/native-asset/) is a basic asset contract that enables the use of Native Assets on Fuel using existing standards and libraries.

 #### Decentralized Finance